-A public stockholder will be entitled to receive funds from the trust account only upon the earliest to occur of: (i) our completion of an initial business combination, (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation to modify the substance or timing of our obligation to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or to provide for redemption in connection with a business combination and (iii) the redemption of our public shares if we are unable to complete our initial business combination and (iii) the redemption of our public shares if we are unable to complete our initial business combination and (iii) the redemption of our public shares if we are unable to complete our initial business combination and (iii) the redemption of our public shares if we are unable to complete our initial business combination and (iii) the redemption of our public shares if we are unable to complete our initial business combination and (iii) the redemption of our public shares if we are unable to complete our initial business combination and (iii) the redemption of our public shares if we are unable to applicable law and as further described herein and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed initial business combination.
+A public stockholder will be entitled to receive funds from the trust account only upon the earliest to occur of: (i) our completion of an initial business combination, (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation to modify the substance or timing of our obligation to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or to provide for redemption in connection with a business combination and (iii) the redemption of our public shares if we are unable to complete our initial business combination within 24 months following the closing of this offering, subject to applicable law and as further described herein and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed initial business combination.
 In no other circumstances will a public stockholder have any right or interest of any kind to or in the trust account.